VkumarStack/ECEM116C_Notes/Microarchitecture_Design.md

   - To also account for branch logic, the ALU has a `Zero` flag bit, which is set whenever `rs1 - rs2 == 0`
   - If this flag is true, then `BEQ` can be performed and the offset immediate can be sent to the branch adder (shifted left by 1 since addresses must be even) and then added with the current program counter
   - A controller signal `PCSrc` then determines whether the operation is a branch operation and, if so, set the new program counter to `pc + immediate` (instead of `pc + 4`)
-    - in practice, `PCSrc` is determined by the logical AND of the `Zero` flag and `Branch` flag of the controller
+    - In practice, `PCSrc` is determined by the logical AND of the `Zero` flag and `Branch` flag of the controller
 ## Designing a Finite State Machine
 - When creating a finite state machine, everything should *first* be assigned to zero (active low) and then, based on the instruction (opcode) and current state, some control signals should be changed
 - Figuring out the current instruction is done based on the `opcode`, which acts similarly to a large switch case